Documentaries and minor subjects of the Thanhouser Company: Educational films

 Between 1913 and 1916, Thanhouser produced fifteen uniquely titled films with an educational focus, all of them except Jungle Life in South America were released as part of the Thanhouser brand.
 Six of the fifteen films depict Yellowstone Park.
 An American in the Making and The Spirit of Audubon are two drama productions that contained a significant educational element and both are listed as educational films in the Thanhouser database despite their dramatic elements.

 An American in the Making

 Lizards of the Desert

-Lizards of the Desert is a short 384 foot subject of unknown origin.
+Lizards of the Desert is a short, 384-foot-long subject of unknown origin.
 It was released on October 9, 1914, as part of a split reel with The Benevolence of Conductor 786 at the beginning.
 A reviewer of The Moving Picture World said the film showed, "Excellent views of the collared lizard, the horned toad, which is really a lizard also, and the Gila monster, the only poisonous lizard known."